Pranav016/serverflow/README.md

 -   Deletion of a post by the author.
 -   Adding solutions under a post/question.
 -   Upvoting or downvoting solutions based on relevance.
+-   Deletion of a comment/solution by the author.
 -   Solution with highest upvotes moves up.
 (Sorted solutions)
 -   Single click clear filter functionality.
 -   Notification toasts throughout the application.